MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 ### Setting Preferred Data Location for cloud only users

 If your company’s users are not synchronized from an on-premises Active Directory (AD) system to Azure Active Directory (AAD), meaning they are created in Office 365 or AAD, then PDL must be set using AAD PowerShell.

+The procedures in this section require the [Microsoft Azure Active Directory Module for Windows PowerShell Module](https://www.powershellgallery.com/packages/MSOnline/1.1.166.0).
+If you already have AAD PowerShell installed, please ensure you update to the latest version.

 1. Open the Microsoft Azure Active Directory Module for Windows PowerShell.